-Laptop, PC, smart TV (Samsung and Panasonic), Apple and Android tablets and smartphones, Chromecast and Netgem.tv.
-It was due to join YouView by the end of 2019, but it hasn't happened yet.
+Laptop, PC, smart TV (Samsung post-2016 and Panasonic), Apple and Android tablets and smartphones, Amazon Fire TV, YouView, and Chromecast.

 Have BT Broadband?
 New and existing BT Broadband customers can now get six-months of Britbox for free.
 After six months, you will be charged £5.99/mth.
 To claim six-months free, you can do this by logging into your BT Broadband account via this link.

 Have BT TV?
 New and existing BT TV customers can get Britbox free for six-months.
 You can add Britbox to your BT TV set-top box and rowse and play BritBox content on your telly using.
 First you'll need to add Britbox to your BT TV account.
 You can do this via this link.

 Note: You can't get Britbox on BT TV if you have one of the older H3 TV Boxes.

 Reality shows and docs – seven-day free trial then £3.99/mth

 American giant Discovery's streaming service launched in 2020 and specialises in reality TV shows and documentaries.
 Included in the package are reality shows including Gold Rush, 90 Day Fiancé and Ghost Adventures, as well as documentaries such as Ocean Giants and What Killed Maradona?